Monday, November 21, 2011

 He is what’s best for me.

-Every person now has a chance to experience the most fulfilling relationship known to man if you accept Christ’s payment for your sins and put your trust in God alone, you can spend eternity getting to know Him.
+Every person now has a chance to experience the most fulfilling relationship known to man.
+Trusting in Christ’s payment for your own rebellion will enable you to spend eternity getting to know Him, instead of experiencing separation and wrath for eternity.
 You have nothing to lose and everything to gain by committing to a relationship with Him.
 God paid for your wrongdoings and mine with the sacrifice of His Son.
-It’s a decision to accept and follow Him into a relationship of complete and lasting fulfillment.

 Friday, October 21, 2011